Michael J. Van Zandt

-Michael has practiced for more than 35 years in the areas of environmental law, natural resources law, adjudication, acquisition, transfer, and defense of water rights, and federal and state administrative law.
+Michael is the co-chair of the Environmental Natural Resources Land Use Practice Group.
+He has practiced for more than 40 years in the areas of environmental law, natural resources law, adjudication, acquisition, transfer, and defense of water rights, and federal and state administrative law.
 He represents clients in Takings Claims against the United States, involving water and grazing rights.
 Michael is the lead attorney in a defense class action case involving more than 4,500 water rights owners.
 He also represents one of the largest irrigation districts in the State of Nevada.

 Michael served as chief of environmental law for several Department of Defense organizations.
 He was the primary environmental law advisor to five major maintenance complexes.
 He also served as Assistant General Counsel for the Strategic Defense Initiative Organization of the Department of Defense.
 He is a retired Air Force Officer.